Austin Cooper (lawyer)

-Austin Cooper (1930 – 24 September 2013) was a Canadian criminal lawyer.
+Austin Cooper, Q.C., (1930 – 24 September 2013) was a "top" Canadian criminal lawyer.
 His cases include defending Rolling Stones guitarist Keith Richards in the 1970s for heroin possession and Susan Nelles, a nurse who was accused of murdering babies during a spree of deaths at a Toronto hospital.
 He was a graduate of Osgoode Hall Law School.

+Cooper was known as an expert in professional responsibility and legal ethics.